 Learn More About our Books written by Cora Evans, Fr.
 Frank Parish, S.J., and Michael McDevitt.
 Read Reviews, Browse, and Shop.

-COMING SOON The newest addition to The Cora Evans Library.
+PRE-ORDER NOW AND RECEIVE 25% OFF AND A FREE BOOK.
+CLICK HERE FOR SPECIAL.
+The newest addition to The Cora Evans Library.
 “If any man would come after Me, let him deny himself and take up his cross daily, and follow Me” (Lk 9:23).
 Being a Catholic Christian is a call to action.
 Our God is not passive or indifferent or lukewarm.
 He is active, involved, and on fire.
 And He is vying with the devil for your soul.
 Following Jesus takes perseverance, self-denial, trust, and total commitment.
 This is not a book about Jesus; it’s about you and how you open yourself to Him in ways you’ve never even considered.”

 The reflections of Cora Evans included in Gems reveal many new details about Catholic truths, deeper knowledge of theological truths, and new light and evidence to the deposit of faith, especially regarding the humanity of Christ, the Holy Eucharist and the indwelling of Christ.